KaiqiangYu/SIGMOD24-ARI/README.md

 ## 5. Scripts for reproducing and visualizing the key results

 We provide the scripts for reproducing and visualizing Figure 7, Figure 8 (a-d), and Figure 9 (a-d) in the folder `./Exp-Rep`.
-We remark that **before conducting this step, you need to ensure that both DCFastQC and Quick+ have been complied successfully**.
+We remark that **before conducting this step, you need to ensure that both DCFastQC and Quick+ have been complied with successfully, and the datasets are unzipped**.

 ### 5.1.
 Reproducing and visualizing Figure 7 under folder `./Exp-Rep`